Hear Here Hearing Loss Awareness Training for Local Government

 - Customer service centre staff – team members who deal direct with customer enquiries, comments and complaints daily – whether face-to-face or via the phone.

 - Front-of-house staff – team members who deal face-to-face with visitors to libraries, theatres, museums and other public spaces.

 - Management and senior executive – people who help plan and deliver new services and improvements to existing offerings.

 - The Hear Here learning module is provided as a downloadable SCORM-compliant file for immediate inclusion in your organisation’s learning management system.

 - A one-off fee covers setup, complementary module resource kit, and use for the life of the product.

 - Licensed for unlimited users.

-- BHA can facilitate access to the module on a per user basis if your organisation does not have its own LMS.
+- BHA can facilitate access to the module on a per-user basis if your organisation does not have its own learning management system.

-- A one-off fee covers initial setup and LMS participant population.
-A per user fee includes a resource kit for each user.
+- A one-off fee covers the learning module and LMS participant population.
+A per annum user fee includes a resource kit for each user.

 BHA will review and update the learning module in line with best practice in hearing loss management and inform users when a new module is available.

 The Hear Here Learning Module is a mobile optimised stand-alone SCORM 1.2 compliant learning module built on the Adapt Framework software.